Jason Hazeley

 Jason Hazeley is a British comedy writer.
 With long-time writing partner Joel Morris, Hazeley has written many books, and for many British comedy series, and films.
 Their work includes a collection of parody Ladybird books, and they have written scripts for many British comedy series and films, including That Mitchell and Webb Look, Charlie Brooker's Screenwipe and the Paddington films.

 Early life

 Hazeley, whilst known as Jason Smith, attended King Edward VI Grammar School in Chelmsford, Essex which is where he met his later comedy partner Joel Morris.
-Whilst at school they produced a parody newsletter, and at sixth form received their first paid work after selling a joke to the Russ Abbott show.
+Whilst at school they produced a parody newsletter, and at sixth form received their first paid work after selling a joke to the Russ Abbot show.

 Career

 Television and film

 Hazeley has written for a number of British TV shows and films.
 These include That Mitchell and Webb Look, A Touch of Cloth, Charlie Brooker's Screenwipe, Electionwipe and Newswipe programmes, and several Philomena Cunk series.
 The pair are regular contributors to the British adult comic Viz.
 The 2016 Electionwipe won the BAFTA award for best Comedy and entertainment programme.
 They also wrote for Paddington (film) and Paddington 2.